IPrincipalCentral1/i_principal_central_1/README.md

             my full name is Billal Debouci . and i am here .

-            if you want to print money you should click the button fownload from github and
+            if you want to print money you should click the button download from github and

             chose for money and after that you should click the button update . all that from the menu File